Iñigo Pascual

 Iñigo Dominic Lazaro Pascual (/tl/; born September 14, 1997) is a Filipino actor, singer and songwriter.
 He is popularly known for his 2016 hit single, "Dahil Sa'yo", the first number one song on Billboard Philippines Philippine Top 20 chart, which also won "Song of the Year" at the 30th Awit Awards.
 He is the son of actor Piolo Pascual.

 Early life

-Iñigo Dominic Lazaro Pascual was born on September 14, 1997, in the Philippines as the son of actor Piolo Pascual with ex-partner, Donnabelle Lazaro.
+Iñigo Dominic Lazaro Pascual was born on September 14, 1997, in Manila, Philippines as the son of actor Piolo Pascual with ex-partner, Donnabelle Lazaro.
 Pascual moved to the United States with his mother when he was 8 years old.
 At the age of 17, he moved back to the Philippines to pursue his career in entertainment.

 Career

 2014–2015: Career beginnings

 Pascual's first lead role in film came in 2014 when he starred in the teen romance film Relaks, It's Just Pag-ibig, which was directed by Antoinette Jadaone and Irene Villamor.
 He played the role of Josh Brillantes, a teenage boy who joined in the journey of a girl who wanted to meet a pair of lovers during a blue moon after she picked up a love letter written by a man named Elias.
 Piolo Pacual, Iñigo's father, has a special participation in the film as the mysterious letter writer, Elias.
 The film was produced by Spring Films and distributed by Star Cinema.

 In 2015, Pascual starred in another teen romance film, Para sa Hopeless Romantic alongside James Reid, Nadine Lustre, and Julia Barretto.
 The film was directed by Andoy Ranay and was based on the Marcelo Santos III's bestselling novel of the same name.
 Pascual played the role of Ryan Sebastian, a fictional character from a story written by Becca, Lustre's character.
 Pascual then starred in Mae Cruz-Alviar's Crazy Beautiful You with another pair of popular loveteam, Kathryn Bernardo and Daniel Padilla.
 He played the role of Marcus Alcantara, the stepbrother of Padilla's character who had feelings for Bernardo's character.

 After appearing in several episodes of anthology shows such as Maalaala Mo Kaya and Wansapanataym, Pascual landed a role in the afternoon drama series, And I Love You So.
 He starred in the series alongside Miles Ocampo, Julia Barretto, Dimples Romana, and Angel Aquino.
 He played the role of Justin Santiago, who was a love interest for both Ocampo's and Barretto's characters.